uxora-com/rpext/README.md

 # Instruction

-To compile redpill bootloader with virtio, 9p and acpid.
+To compile redpill bootloader with virtio, 9p and acpid that can be run in xpenology-docker.

 Run tinycore-redpill loader on kvm/proxmox with at least 1GB RAM, then type these commands:

 ```bash